cs1302uga/cs1302-ce18/README.md

    1. Declare a variable `numberFunc` of type `Function<Quiz, String>` and assign to it, using a lambda expression, a reference to an object that takes a `Quiz` object as a parameter and returns a `String` containing the quiz number and at least one other piece of information about the quiz (other than bonus).
       Remember, you can always refer to the API documentation for the associated interface when trying to determine the layout of your lambda.

 1. Call the `printlnMappedMatches` using your newly created variables.
    Make sure to provide sufficient output so that it will be easy to convince your TA or instructor that everything is working properly.

-1. Stage and commit all changes.
+1. Compile your code and run it.
+Then, stage and commit all changes.

 1. Using lambdas, write the code to print quiz numbers for all quizes that have a time limit that is under twenty minutes.
 Make sure to provide sufficient output so that it will be easy to convince your TA or instructor that everything is working properly.

-1. Stage and commit all changes.
+1. Make sure your code passes the `checkstyle` audit then stage and commit all changes.

 **CHECKPOINT**